 Researchers have looked into the matter and concluded, “The conflation of stress with trauma – and of trauma with PTSD – has become rife.
 This is the most convincing explanation for overdiagnosis.” ³

-One of the aspects guiding this over diagnosis is “compensation culture.”
+One of the aspects guiding this over-diagnosis is “compensation culture.”
 In other words, our society has reached a point where any vulnerability to trauma is considered PTSD.

-Still, the team also recognizes that our society may simply be more understanding of trauma than it was thirty years ago.
+Still, the team also recognizes that our society may be more understanding of trauma than it was thirty years ago.
 Furthermore, we may have also developed better tools to identify and properly treat PTSD.

 How is PTSD Diagnosed?